RandeeJ/rj-my-git-project/README.md

 #My Git Project

 > My code for the git project
 >
-My innocent little change
+My scary merge conflict code

 #I am in the feature branch